About Woot+

 My name is Allan Hart and I'm a freelance full-stack web application developer specializing in the design and construction of progressive web apps.
 In 2005 I received a bachelor's degree in computer science from the University of Calgary and have worked professionally in the software field ever since.

 Early on in my career (circa 2007), I made the decision to focus on the rapidly emerging mobile software space.
 Having spent the previous two years writing application software exclusively for macOS, my familiarity with Objective-C, Foundation, and UIKit left me well poised for the transition into iOS development.
-The next two years were spent honing my skills as an iOS app developer while at the same time developing the APIs, data models, and underlying system architecture involved in servicing those apps.
-Becoming a full-stack developer happened not so much by choice but more by necessity, and to this day I greatly enjoy having a hand in all aspects of the software development process.
+The next two years were spent honing my skills as an iOS app developer while at the same time developing the data models, APIs, and overall system architecture required to service those apps.
+Becoming a full-stack developer happened less so by choice than necessity, and to this day I greatly enjoy having a hand in all aspects of the software development process.

-As mobile devices quickly and surely came into their own, and the subsequent trend toward the use smartphones for day-to-day tasks became obvious, it became clear that the most feasible way to produce software for everyone was to embrace the technologies that were common across all devices and operating systems.
-It has since been my mission to master the pillars of web application programming (HTML, Javascript, and CSS) with the goal of producing software products that deliver a user experience that is as good or better than that of a native application, while at the same time reaping the benefits of a truly universal codebase – one that runs on any hardware device that ships with a modern, standards-compliant web browser.
+As mobile devices swiftly made their way off the shelves and into the hands of the global masses, it became clear that the most feasible way to produce software for such an audience was to embrace the technologies common across all devices and operating systems.
+It has since been my mission to master the pillars of web application programming (HTML, Javascript, and CSS) with the goal of producing a user experience that is as good or better than that of a native application while at the same time reaping the benefits of a truly universal codebase – one that runs on any hardware device that ships with a standards-compliant web browser.

 Get in touch